izelnakri/memoria/README.md

   await visit('/form');

   // submit the form
-  // GET /users will be added to your route handlers or gets overwritten if it exists });
+  // POST /users will be added to your route handlers or gets overwritten if it exists });
 ```